Biz-mark/Quicksilver/README.md

 }
 ```

-If you need to send ajax requests to cached url, you should use this construction
+If you need to send AJAX requests to cached URLs, use the following configuration:

 ```nginx
 location / {